 VSI Telemedicine enables the user to video-call an expert, colleague or department with the headset.
 This can be of great benefit, as the surgeon’s field of vision is transmitted to the laptop or PC of the call’s recipient, independent of location.
 This function is extremely useful for the training of young assistant doctors.

 VSI Documentation allows the surgeon to take photos and record videos of the surgical site.
 These can be accessed via VSI Manager – the VSI platform used to upload CT/MRI scans – and can be used in the surgical report.
 The material is accessed offline, as data remains within the clinic.

 VSI renders every computer tomography scan, every bone and all fractures.
 Through this, the bone structures are lent realistic colouring and are made more vivid.
 In addition, the Mixed/Augmented Reality technology allows the user to see these scans in real three-dimensional depth.
 The rendering itself is performed by a specially-developed algorithm.
 It provides the grey CT images a realistic aesthetic that represents the true bone colour.

 Using anatomic landmarks, VSI recognises the patient and superimposes the 3D CT or MRI scans onto them.
-This is beneficial as it allows comparison during the surgery, thus enabling the surgeon to orientate themselves more effectively and precisely in the individual anatomy.
-Correspondingly.
-This aids the quick and simple localisation of the pathology, and thus improves the safety of the surgical intervention.
+This is beneficial as it allows comparison, thus enabling the surgeon to orientate themselves more effectively and precisely.

 This method of visualisation displays important facial nerves, veins and other critical anatomic structures vividly and in colour.
 It enables the surgeon to better orientate themselves, avoid injuring important structures, and locate the pathology quickly and effectively.
 This improves the safety and efficacy of the surgical procedure.